SEO Intermediate Updated 2026-03-22

 Information architecture is the practice of organizing and structuring website content so that users can navigate it intuitively and search engines can crawl it efficiently.

 Think of it as the blueprint for your site.
 Just like a building needs hallways, floors, and clear signage, a website needs logical categories, clear navigation, and predictable URL structures.
-Poor IA means visitors can’t find what they need — and neither can Googlebot.
+Poor IA means visitors can’t find what they need.
+And neither can Googlebot.

 Good site architecture directly impacts SEO performance.
 According to a study by Nielsen Norman Group, users leave websites within 10-20 seconds if they can’t quickly locate relevant content.
 Every bounce sends negative engagement signals to Google.